How To Register

 Registration form and supporting information

-As CReSTeD visits are designed to be as cost effective as possible, we rely heavily on the initial information provided by the school.
+As CReSTeD visits are designed to be as cost effective as possible, we rely heavily on the initial information provided by the school or centre.
 However, this does not mean the application procedure is at all difficult.

 The application form is quite short: the blank form is only 6 pages, the completed forms are, on average, 10 pages.